-Have you ever seen one of that behind-the-scenes footage or maybe a gage reel of your favorite film or series?
-Well, chances are high that you have seen a particular large microphone on a pole hovering above the actors.
+If you’ve ever watched behind the scenes footage of your favorite film or tv show then you may have seen a particularly large microphone on a pole hovering above the actors.
 This is called a boom microphone, which is operated by somebody called the boom mic operator.

 The boom mic operator is an integral member of the sound crew.
-In this article, we will introduce this particular job, the responsibilities anchored to it, and everything else you need to know to revolve around the role of the boom mic operator.
+In this article, we’ll introduce this particular job, the responsibilities that are tied to it, and everything else you need to know to be around the role of the boom mic operator.